How Much Does a Flagstone Patio Cost to Install in 2025?

 Permits

-Depending on where you live, you may need to obtain a construction permit to add a patio to your project.
-A construction permit costs as little as $150 for a patio, but you can work with your contractor to determine what permits you need and how much they’ll cost.
+Depending on your location, you may need to obtain a construction permit to add a patio to your project.
+You can work with your contractor to determine the necessary permits and their associated costs.

 Season

-If you live somewhere with cold winters, contractors may charge more during their off-season.
-If you can, wait until spring to have your patio installed to ensure lower rates.
+If you live in an area with cold winters, patio contractors may charge more during their off-season.
+Scheduling the work for spring often secures more competitive rates.

 Flagstone Patio Costs by Installation Method

 Like with the cost of any stone patio, flagstone patio prices can vary dramatically based on the installation method.
-Dry-laid patios are the easiest to install, so labor costs are lower.
+Dry-laid patios are the easiest to install, resulting in lower labor costs.
 Expect to pay slightly more for mortar-set installation and significantly more for concrete-set (or wet-laid) flagstone patio installation.

 As we examine the flagstone patio cost for each installation method, we will assume a 50-square-foot patio for the low end of the range and a 400-square-foot patio for the high end.